-Data Dictionary - Terminology and field descriptions are included in the SWOM Data Management Reference Guide, 2009 or most recent version.
-For the purposes of verifying which entity codes are included in this OAPP.
-Table B10.1 outlines the entities that will be used when submitting data under this QAPP.
+Data Dictionary - Terminology and field descriptions are included in the SWQM Data Management Reference Guide, January 2010 or most recent version.
+For the purposes of verifying which entity codes are included in this QAPP, a table outlining the entities that will be used when submitting data under this QAPP is included below.